IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

 Before you run the `WordCount` sample application, you must configure and run the following services on IBM Bluemix®:

 - Streaming Analytics.
 For more information, see [Creating a Streaming Analytics service on Bluemix](../beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).
+- Object Storage OpenStack Swift for Bluemix.
+   - Create the service if you don't already have one.
+For more information, see [Creating the Object Storage OpenStack Swift for Bluemix service](../beamrunner-5a-io/#creating-the-object-storage-openstack-swift-for-bluemix-service).
-- IBM Object Storage for Bluemix.
-Make sure that the environment variables are configured.
-For more information about the environment variables, see _Setting up the client_ in [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.stage1.bluemix.net/docs/services/ObjectStorage/os_configuring.html).
+   - Set up credentials for the service. **Remember**: Make sure the environment variables are configured.
+For more information, see [Set up credentials for the service](../beamrunner-5a-io/#setting-up-credentials-for-the-service).
+   - (Optional) Install the Swift CLI client.
+For more information, see [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.stage1.bluemix.net/docs/services/ObjectStorage/os_configuring.html).

-`Can this reference the same links as this section on the FileStreamSample topic???`

 In addition, you must set up your Java Development Kit (JDK) and Maven environment.
 For more information, see [Set up your Development Environment](https://beam.apache.org/get-started/quickstart-java/#set-up-your-development-environment).